headlamp-k8s/headlamp-website/content/blog/2023-04-21-new-headlamp/index.md

 For those looking to build custom Kubernetes Web UIs, this new approach means you can start with Headlamp Base and add any additional plugins from the Headlamp project or create your own custom plugins.
 This way, you will be able to craft the perfect Kubernetes Web UI, tailored to your specific requirements.

-We have a new [plugins](https://github.com/headlamp-k8s/plugins)  repository where we are maintaining the plugins we officially ship/recommend, and we you can find the App Catalog plugin mentioned above in there.
+We have a new [plugins](https://github.com/headlamp-k8s/plugins) repository where we are maintaining the plugins we officially ship/recommend, and you can find the App Catalog plugin mentioned above in there.

 As we continue to build out our vision of what a Kubernetes UI should be, expect more plugins to be added to that repository.
 So, stay tuned for more information on upcoming plugins and features!

 ## Embracing Open Source and Open Development

 The Headlamp team strongly believes in the power of open source software and an open development model.
 We are convinced that this approach benefits both the project and its users.
-By fostering collaboration, transparency, and innovation, we can create a vibrant community that will continue to push the boundaries of what a Kubernetes Web UI can achieve.
+By fostering collaboration, transparency, and innovation, we can create a vibrant community that will continue to push the boundaries of what a Kubernetes UI can achieve.

-We hope you join us in this exciting new chapter for the Headlamp project and help us shape the future of Kubernetes Web UIs.
+We hope you join us in this exciting new chapter for the Headlamp project and help us shape the future of Kubernetes UIs.
 We are also looking forward to hearing from you, either on our [Headlamp  channel](https://kubernetes.slack.com/messages/headlamp) in the Kubernetes Slack instance, or on [Github](https://github.com/headlamp-k8s/headlamp).
 Whether you're a developer looking to contribute, a vendor looking to build atop Headlamp, or a user seeking a more powerful Kubernetes management experience, we welcome you to be part of this journey.

 Together, let's make Kubernetes management more accessible, efficient, and enjoyable for everyone.